Sciatica Pain Relief While Sitting: A Surprisingly Simple Natural Remedy

 If you’re able to release some of the tension in your iliacus and psoas muscles, you give the sciatic nerve an opportunity to heal.
 The Hip Hook is designed specifically for this purpose.
 This prolonged pressure technique is the golden ticket to long term change in the holding patterns of this muscle, however, stretching can be a great way to prevent and soften these effects in the moment.

 Since piriformis tightness develops as a result of fighting against the tension in the iliacus and psoas, stretching this area can relieve the tension of those muscles and therefore reduce pressure on the sciatic nerve.
-First, you want to address the hip flexors with a lunge stretch as that is the hidden cause of sciatic tightness.
+First, you want to address the hip flexors with a hip flexor stretch as that is the hidden cause of sciatic tightness.
 Then address the effect by stretching the piriformis with a figure 4 stretch.
 Holding each stretch for at least 30 seconds will help soften the hold that these muscles have on you!

 Self massage for sciatica